-The International Health Systems Program (IHSP) in the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health is a multidisciplinary team of faculty, scholars, and experts working to improve health care systems in developing countries to improve health and living standards for the poor and disadvantaged.
-IHSP brings together economics, clinical and public health science, politics, ethics and management to increase knowledge of how health systems work; through research; share this knowledge through teaching, training, technical dissemination and publications; and apply this knowledge by providing technical assistance improving the health status of those most in need.
+The International Health Systems Program (IHSP) in the Department of Global Health and Population at the Harvard T. H. Chan School of Public Health is a multidisciplinary team of faculty, scholars, and experts working to improve health systems in developing countries to improve health and living standards for the poor and disadvantaged.
+IHSP integrates the social sciences with clinical, public health, and health systems expertise to improve and disseminate knowledge about health systems work and how they can be strengthened.
+IHSP’s work takes place through teaching, research, and technical assistance.

 TRAINING, SHORT COURSES

-IHSP develops regularly scheduled intensive two-week courses, as well as custom-designed programs to fit the unique needs of a country or organization.
-Our programs are designed for senior officials and policymakers who strive to improve the health of citizens in developing and transitional countries.
+IHSP develops regularly scheduled intensive one and two-week courses, as well as customized programs to fit the unique needs of a country team or organization.
+Our programs are designed for public officials, policymakers, researchers, and others who strive to improve the health of citizens in low and middle-income countries.

 - Politics and governance